GoogleCloudPlatform/functions-framework-dotnet/docs/README.md

 ## Packages

-This repository contains the source code for four NuGet packages:
+This repository contains the source code for the following NuGet packages:

 - [Google.Cloud.Functions.Framework](https://www.nuget.org/packages/Google.Cloud.Functions.Framework)
   is a very small package, primarily containing interfaces for Cloud